Baton Rouge Magnet High School: Visual arts

 Visual artists at the school can take four years of art classes.
 Student artwork is displayed frequently at the East Baton Rouge Parish School Board office and various Baton Rouge galleries, and the department has its own show at the school each spring.

 In 2008, art club members are finished a full-color mural on an outside wall of the school Performing Arts building.
 This mural no longer exists after the renovation, which left only the front part of the building intact.

 Orchestra

 The orchestra at Baton Rouge High, under the direction of Mr. Christopher Frazier, is also an award-winning program.
 They have performed in Carnegie Hall and at the Lincoln Center in New York City.
 The group has also participated in musical festival events in Atlanta, Memphis, and Dallas.
-They will travel back to Carnegie in spring 2017.
 The orchestra has over 100 members and also performs with the McKinley High Orchestra to form the BRM Orchestra.
 Placement in the orchestra of Baton Rouge Magnet High is determined by audition.